Dangaleat in Chad

 What Are Their Needs?

-The tribes of the Hadjeray region need more educational opportunities and quality health care facilities.
+All tribes in this region need more educational opportunities and quality health care facilities.
 Perhaps Christian teachers and medical workers will have the greatest opportunities to share the love of Jesus with them.

-The Hadjeray tribes are also in need of Christian resources in their own language.
+The Dangaleat tribe is also in need of Christian resources in their own language.
 A very few people of the Hadjeray region have accepted Jesus as their Savior.
-In fact, most of them have never yet had an opportunity to hear a clear presentation of the Gospel.
+In fact, most of them have never yet had an opportunity to hear a clear presentation of the gospel.

-Increased missions efforts, additional laborers, Christian broadcasts, and evangelistic literature are greatly needed to effectively reach the Hadjeray tribes with the Gospel.
-However, prayer is the first step toward seeing them reached.
+Increased mission efforts, additional laborers, Christian broadcasts, and evangelistic literature are greatly needed to effectively reach the Dangaleat tribe with the gospel.

 Prayer Points

-Pray that God will call Christian teachers and medical workers to minister to the peoples of the Hadjeray region.
+Pray that God will call Christian teachers and medical workers to minister to the Dangaleat people of the Hadjeray region.

-Ask God to raise up additional long term missionaries to join the few who have already responded.
+Ask God to raise up long term missionaries to join the few who are serving in Chad.

 Ask God to raise up prayer teams who will begin breaking up the spiritual soil of Chad through intercession.